Agenda

 MDA Presenter: Kim Kaiser

-The presentation focused on the groundwater results from the 2023 monitoring season.
+The presentation focused on the groundwater results from the 2024 monitoring season.
 Current common detection pesticides were reviewed, and trend maps were presented showing changes in detection frequency and concentration for individual pesticide monitoring regions (PMRs).
-Highlighted topics included: pesticides detected in PMR 4, detections of 4-hydroxychlororthalonil and neonicotinoids, detections of cyanazine degradates in private wells, and urban groundwater results.
+Highlighted topics included: pesticides detected in PMR 4 (Central Sands), detections of 4-hydroxychlororthalonil and neonicotinoids, and detections of cyanazine degradates in private wells.

-Following the main presentation, Kate Hall briefly shared additional background on chlorothalonil and the actions being taken by MDA to better understand and address detections of its degradate (4-hydroxychlorothalonil) in groundwater including, considering common detection status, expanding monitoring, and developing best management practices.
+Following the main presentation, Kate Hall briefly shared additional background on chlorothalonil and recent EPA actions (e.g., reducing allowable rates).
+MDA actions being taken to better understand and address detections of the chlorothalonil degradate, 4-hydroxychlorothalonil, in groundwater were also highlighted (e.g., expanding monitoring, developing best management practices).

 Discussion focused on:

-The presentation focused on the surface water results from the 2023 monitoring season.
+The presentation focused on the surface water results from the 2024 monitoring season.
 Pesticide waterbody impairments were presented along with an overview of how Minnesota water quality standards are used to evaluate data.
 Current surface water pesticides of concern were reviewed, and trend maps were presented showing changes in detection frequency and concentration for individual PMRs.
-Comparisons of detected concentrations to relevant standards or guidance values (i.e., reference values) were also presented, focusing on pesticides detected at concentrations >10% and >50% of relevant reference values.
+Comparisons of detected concentrations to relevant standards or guidance values (i.e., reference values) also were presented, focusing on pesticides detected at concentrations >10% and >50% of relevant reference values.
+Additionally, analyses of 21-day duration concentrations and detection seasonality were presented for the neonicotinoid (neonic) insecticides clothianidin and imidacloprid.

 Discussion focused on: